actsasgeek/lein-gossip/README.md

     $ lein gossip

+By default, Gossip looks in src for Clojure files but will use :source-paths.
+By default, DOT files will be placed in project\_name/doc/dot but you can specify a key-path of [:gossip :target] in  your project.clj file and it will use that.

-The DOT files will be placed in project\_name/docs/dots and you can process them with GraphiViz or OmniGraffle.
+You can process them with GraphiViz or OmniGraffle.
+Use:

+    dot -Tpng filename.dt -o filename.png

+where you can substitute a variety of formats for png and change the filename appropriately.

 ## License